utsecnet/PAW/README.md

 Additionally, you should be aware of DMA attacks and consider purchasing hardware that does not come with DMA ports (Thunderbolt, PCI-E, Firewire, ExpressCard).
 See [Sami Laiho's Win-Fu Blog](http://blog.win-fu.com/2017/02/the-true-story-of-windows-10-and-dma.html) for more details about DMA attacks and mitigation.

 If a single workstation that handles the load of two is not optimal for your environment, you can split the roles onto separate laptops.
-One for secure administration, one for internet and email.
+One workstation for secure administration, and one for internet and email.

 **Is it difficult to configure PAWs?**

-The main purpose of this repo is to make the configuration simpler.
+The main purpose of this repo is provide baseline configuration templates and walkthroughs to make the configuration simpler.
 Initially, it is quite complex.
 As I look at my GPOs that are designed to address only PAWs, I count 36 and growing.
+The biggest complexity, however, is changing your IT team's paradigm of remote administration.
+You will be doing things very different than you are used to.
+As the saying goes, it is fundamentally impossible to improve something without making changes.